Clear Lake Superior water at Blackrocks Beach

 Gear Recommendations

-Here you’ll find a handful of my personal recommendations for outdoor gear, including my favorite packs, hiking layers, insulation, wool socks, and outdoor accessories.
+Here you’ll find a handful of my personal recommendations for outdoor gear, including my favorite packs, baselayers, insulation, rain gear, wool socks, gloves, and outdoor accessories.

 Note: This post contains affiliate links.
 If you choose to make a purchase based on my recommendation, I make a small commission at no additional cost to you.
-I only recommend products that I believe in or personally use, from companies that I support.
+I only recommend products that I personally use.

 Hiking Boots

 The Merrell Moab 3 Waterproof Hiking Boot is a solid, comfortable boot.
 While the ankle support is not quite as rigid as La Sportiva’s Ultra Raptor, the Moab is plenty supportive and comfortable for long hikes.
 Waterproofing is a plus for spring hikes in the Midwest (mud season!)
-In my experience, I have found Merrell boots to be both well-designed and durable.
+I have found Merrell boots to be both well-designed and extremely durable.

-Merrell Women’s Antora 3 Mid-Waterproof Hiking Boot is a lightweight, grippy, waterproof hiking boot that is comfortable for long hikes.
-The Antora is considerably lighter than the Moab.
+Merrell Women’s Antora 3 Mid-Waterproof Hiking Boot is a lightweight, grippy, waterproof hiking boot comfortable for long hikes.
+Considerably lighter than the Moab, but offers similar comfort on long hikes.

 Outdoor Footwear | Trail Runners

 For a durable trail runner, I have similarly gravitated towards La Sportiva shoes for years for their solid, stable fit.
 La Sportiva Women’s Wildcat 2.0 GTX Trail Running Shoe is waterproof and breathable, with great traction.
-The fit of the Wildcat is similar to that of the Ultra Raptor, which works well for trail runs or varied terrain.
+The fit of the Wildcat is similar to that of the Ultra Raptor – great for trail runs or varied terrain.

 For a more casual trail runner/sneaker option, consider Merrell’s Antora 3 Trail Running Shoe .
-After 3-4 years of regular wear, these shoes have held up wonderfully.
+I wear this shoe more for casual everyday use – after 3-4 years of regular wear, these shoes have held up wonderfully.

 Smartwool Logo

-Smartwool has a commitment to sustainable production, and a great program to recycle your old socks.
-Order a Free Sock Recycling Kit, print a label, and send your worm out socks to Smartwool.
+• Smartwool has a commitment to sustainable production, and a great program to recycle your old socks.
+For socks made from recycled fabrics, consider Smartwool’s Second Cut Recycled Collection.
+Order a Free Sock Recycling Kit, print a label, and send your worn out socks to Smartwool.
 It’s a great way to reduce landfill waste.

 Women’s Vests and Insulated Layers

-• Marmot’s Women’s Echo Featherless Vest is lightweight yet warm without the bulk.
-Water resistant and durable, with zippered pockets and a drawstring cord to block out the cold.
-Light enough to wear on its own or layer beneath a shell – a personal favorite of mine!
+• Marmot Women’s Echo Featherless Vest is lightweight yet warm without the bulk for spring rides and hikes.
+Pros: Water resistant, zippered pockets, drawstring cord.
+Wear on its own or layer beneath a shell – a personal favorite of mine!

-• Smartwool’s Smartloft Vest has merino wool lining, wind and water resistant – this vest is warm yet breathable.
+• Smartwool Smartloft Vest with merino wool lining, wind and water resistant.
 I have worn this vest to hike, bike, run, ski and snowshoe.
-Amazingly warm and layers easily with a shell or as a baselayer.
+Pros: layers easily with a shell or as a baselayer for multiple seasons.

 Outdoor Gear | Osprey Packs

 For a comfortable, durable pack, Osprey packs are my go to.
-In the past ten years, I have purchased five Osprey packs – both for work and recreation, each of which has exceeded my expectations.
+In the past ten years, I have purchased five Osprey packs – both for work and recreation, each of which have exceeded my expectations.
 Osprey’s focus on sustainable design includes an investment in recycled fabrics, water repellent treatment made without PFAs, and reduced environmental impact.
-Find your best fit with Osprey’s Packfinder.
-Additionally, check out Osprey Best Sellers.
+Find your best fit with Osprey’s Packfinder and Osprey Best Sellers.

 Osprey gear Talon 11 backpack